MediaAgility placed in 2021 Gartner Magic Quadrant for Public Cloud IT Transformation Services

 As a strategic consulting partner, our priorities are to deliver exceptional services with cloud-based solutions that enable businesses to stay on the cutting edge through modern technology.

-A people-first company, MediaAgility has successfully ingrained diversity, equity, and inclusivity in our work culture and was recognized amongst the fastest growing Inc 5000 companies in the US by Inc. magazine.
+A people-first company, MediaAgility has successfully ingrained diversity, equity, and inclusivity in our work culture and was recognised amongst the fastest growing Inc 5000 companies in the US by Inc. magazine.

 "There is a greater need than ever for change, innovation, and transformation of organizations to the public cloud.
 In the face of rising challenges and increasing demand for cloud, only service providers with end-to-end transformational capabilities across cloud-native application development, cloud engineering services, and managed services to provide cloud workloads, can enable and drive successful business outcomes," said Swarraj Kulkarni, CTO, MediaAgility.